Using radioactive materials, Nuclear Medicine Technologists visualize functioning organs.

 - Completed Application Process.

-- Minimum hours from UCA, HSU, or SAU or a baccalaureate degree with the prerequisite courses listed below .
+- Minimum hours from UCA, HSU, or ATU or a baccalaureate degree with the prerequisite courses listed below .

 - A BHCLR applicant must be a high school graduate or have a GED prior to program start date.